chall32/chall32.github.io/_posts/2022-06-28-vsphere-compliance-with-vro.md

 <img style="display: block; margin-left: auto; margin-right: auto;" alt="List Objects with Tag" src="/images/vsphere-compliance-with-vro/vsphere-compliance-with-vro-10.png">

 This list can be then be exported and provided to my security/compliance department as proof of those objects NOT in compliance with the hardening applied across the rest of the environment.
-## vRealise Operations Configuration
+## vRealize Operations Configuration
-I won't cover the deployment of the vRealise Operations appliance here.
-Should you need further info, see [Deployment of vRealize Operations](https://docs.vmware.com/en/vRealize-Operations/8.6/com.vmware.vcom.vapp.doc/GUID-49349FD7-7237-4022-A6A5-1B26D7AFC7DF.html){:target="_blank"} and the [vRealise Operations Sizing Tool](https://vropssizer.vmware.com/){:target="_blank"}.
+I won't cover the deployment of the vRealize Operations appliance here.
+Should you need further info, see [Deployment of vRealize Operations](https://docs.vmware.com/en/vRealize-Operations/8.6/com.vmware.vcom.vapp.doc/GUID-49349FD7-7237-4022-A6A5-1B26D7AFC7DF.html){:target="_blank"} and the [vRealize Operations Sizing Tool](https://vropssizer.vmware.com/){:target="_blank"}.

 To integrate vRO with vCenter, logon to vRO with the admin account, select **Data Sources > Integrations > Add Account > vCenter** and add your vCenter details.